djpbyrne/djpbyrne/README.md

 ### Hi, I'm Declan (he/him) 👋

-### I am a third year computer engineering student at the University of British Columbia at the beautiful Vancouver Campus.
+### I am a fourth year computer engineering student at the University of British Columbia at the beautiful Vancouver Campus.

 #### A little bit about me: